Freshers: The highs and lows

 In Freshers' we actually had to socialise ALL THE TIME.
 We couldn’t even pull the "I’ve got work to do" card to avoid mingling with other human beings.
 Pair this emotionally draining experience with little sleep, a weeklong hangover and 9am meetings and you’re in for a nasty case of Freshers’ flu.
 Not fun.

 Forget the 900 year old manuscripts, the rarest artefact in Cambridge is in fact the oven.
 So if you’ve come here with your cookbook in hand, ready to become the next Nigella Lawson, it’s time to let those dreams die.
 Unless you happen to be skilled in the fine art of microwave cooking.
-And a handy tip for y'all, pasta can be boiled in the kettle if you just try hard enough.
+Handy tip for you all- pasta can be boiled in the kettle if you just try hard enough.

 "What’s your name?"
 "What do you study?"
 "Where are you from?"
 We’ve asked and been asked these questions a ridiculous number of times during Freshers', only to forget what people have told us less than two minutes later.
 Painful.